tuckerweather/cqi-map/README.md

 - The map uses Leaflet from a public CDN.
 - Exact county scores and component values are retrieved from the CQI API only when requested.
-- CQI measures the quality of the chase environment, not tornado frequency.
+- CQI measures the quality of the chase environment, not storm frequency.